Solved! How Long Does a Christmas Tree Last?

 - Place the tree upright in a metal, plastic, or concrete reservoir-style tree stand ($15 to $25 at home centers).

-- Fill the stand with one quart of cool tap water for each inch of stem (e.g., use a gallon of water for a tree with a four-inch stem) within two hours of getting it home.
+- Fill the stand with one quart of cool tap water for each inch of stem (e.g., use 1 gallon of water for a tree with a four-inch stem) within two hours of getting it home.

 Christmas trees are cut from mid-November to mid-December, so don’t assume that all trees you find for sale were freshly cut.
-If buying a pre-cut tree, ask when the trees on the lot were cut.
+If you’re buying a pre-cut tree, ask when the trees on the lot were felled.
 Choose one that came down recently (within the week, if possible) so that it preserves its looks through the season.

 Before buying the tree you have your eye on, take it by the trunk and give it a shake to observe the volume and color of the needles that fall off.
 Only a few brown needles should come off if the tree is fresh; numerous fallen green needles are a telltale sign that the tree has already gone dry.

 Many unsuspecting folks transport unbundled Christmas trees inside a truck cargo bed only to arrive home and find numerous branches bent and needles fallen on the way.
-If you’ll be hauling your tree home yourself rather than have it delivered, ask to have it put through a baling machine that will wrap it in protective netting or twine while also condensing its size without damaging the stem or branches.
+If you’ll be hauling your tree home yourself rather than have it delivered, ask to have it put through a baling machine that will wrap it in protective netting or twine while also condensing its size without damaging the trunk or branches.
 If driving home in a car as opposed to a truck, securely tie the baled tree to the roof racks with rope.
 Remove the netting once you have placed the tree inside your tree stand.

-… invest in a moisture monitor.
+Measure water levels in the stand with a moisture monitor.

-… use miniature LED tree lights.
+Decorate the tree with miniature LED tree lights.

 LED Christmas lights, particularly those in a miniature size (5 mm in length), use less energy and generate less heat than larger, incandescent bulbs.
-Adorning your tree with these energy-efficient lights will reduce drying and keep it fresh and green longer.
+Adorning your tree with these energy-efficient lights may reduce drying and keep it fresh and green longer.